For questions or to reserve:

 Denali National Park

-Journey into the scenic wilds of America's most northern state, through Alaska's rugged forests and wildlife.
-Your destination: the magnificent, six-million acre Denali National Park and Reserve.
-Familiarize yourself with the park, walking its trails with a guide, and choose from optional excursions to personalize your adventure.
-Keep binoculars close at hand.
-This dazzling and vast wilderness is home to Dall sheep, eagles, wolves, migrating caribou, and grizzly bears—catching sight of them is a thrill not soon forgotten.
-A highlight of this adventure includes an afternoon traveling aboard the historic Alaska Railroad with superior viewing from your upgraded GoldStar glass-dome seat.
+Journey into the scenic wilds of America's northernmost state, through Alaska's rugged forests and wildlife.
+Your destination: the magnificent six-million acre Denali National Park and Reserve.
+Uncover the many wonders of the park during guided trail hikes and walks.
+And choose from a variety of exciting optional excursions to further personalize your experience.
+A highlight of this adventure includes traveling the historic Alaska Railroad route with superior viewing from your train's upgraded glass-dome seat.

 Itinerary

-Welcome to Fairbanks!
-The city is also known as “The Golden Heart of Alaska,” a reference to the discovery of gold in 1902 and its location in Alaska’s interior.
-Meet your Orbridge Expedition Leader and traveling companions at a welcome reception, and prepare for your upcoming Denali activities and excursions.
+Welcome to Fairbanks—known as “The Golden Heart of Alaska,” a reference to the discovery of gold in 1902 and its location in Alaska’s interior.
+Meet your Orbridge Expedition Leader and fellow travel companions at a welcome dinner, and prepare for your upcoming Denali activities and excursions.

 Overnight: Pike's Waterfront Lodge (D)

-Along with your Orbridge Expedition Leader, board the train to Denali National Park on the Denali Star train route, one of the most scenic stretches of the world-famous Alaska Railroad.
+With your Orbridge Expedition Leader, board the train to Denali National Park, traversing one of the most scenic stretches of the world-famous Alaska Railroad.
 It cuts through the northern boreal forests of interior Alaska where gold miners came to seek their fortune.
-Enjoy a rich panoply of views of America's northernmost frontier as you travel in the upgraded glass-dome GoldStar train car.
+Enjoy a rich panoply of views of America's northernmost frontier as you travel in the upgraded glass-dome train car.

 Overnight: Grande Denali Lodge (B,D)

-You may purchase the following optional excursions in advance from our Guest Services team to enjoy during your free time in Denali.
-We recommend you reserve early for best availability as space is limited.
+You may purchase the following optional excursions in advance from our Guest Services team.

-Midnight Sun ATV Adventure: Land of the Midnight Sun, Land of All Night Fun!
-Make the best part of your day the start of your night.
-Novice and experienced riders, night-owls and daylight adventurers can appreciate this limited Wilderness Adventure guided tour departing at 9 pm during the weeks surrounding the Summer Solstice.
-The Midnight Sun illuminates forest trails and prolonged sunsets bathe the mountains in rosy alpenglow.
-Choose from your own automatic single ATV or multi-passenger side-by-side ATV.
-Total tour covers about 10 miles with 1 1⁄2 hours on the trails.
-Note this tour is timing specific and offered on a single departure date only.
+Midnight Sun ATV Adventure: Make the best part of your day the start of your night.
+Novice and experienced riders, night owls and daylight adventurers can appreciate this exclusive Wilderness Adventure guided tour departing at 9:00 pm during the weeks surrounding the Summer Solstice.
+The Midnight Sun illuminates forest trails and prolonged sunsets bathe the mountains in a rosy glow.
+Choose from an automatic single ATV or multi-passenger side-by-side ATV.
+This excursion covers approximately 10 miles during 1.5 hours on the trails.
+NOTE: This tour is offered during certain departure dates due to seasonality and varying hours of daylight.
+Call for more information.

-Normal Orbridge cancellation policies apply whereby optional excursions are non-refundable within 90 days of departure.
-Not all excursions listed may be available.
+Optional excursions are non-refundable within 90 days of departure; prices subject to change.
+Not all excursions may be available.
 Availability is subject to sufficient participation and weather conditions.
-We recommend you reserve early for best availability as space is limited.
+Space is limited.
+We recommend reserving early for best availability.
 For flight excursions, weight and minimum age requirements apply.
 Individual dressed weight and birthdate must be provided at time of booking.

 Day +3: Denali National Park Wilderness Excursion